 The second twist is much more beneficial and has to do with what Wells Fargo calls the Save As You Go option.
 Save As You Go requires you to have a Wells Fargo checking account in addition to the Way2Save savings account.
 With both in place, Wells Fargo will help you save by transferring $1 from your checking account to your savings account when one of the following occurs:

-- You Make a Check Card purchase (using a PIN or signature).
+- You make a check card purchase (using a PIN or signature).

-- You Pay a bill online with Wells Fargo Bill Pay.
+- You pay a bill online with Wells Fargo Bill Pay.

-- You Have an automatic payment deducted from your linked checking account.
+- You have an automatic payment deducted from your linked checking account.

 As I said at the start of this post, I’m all for doing whatever it takes to save some dough.
 And if the Save As You Go option helps some save money, that’s great.
 Still, it seems like more of a gimmick to me.
 And if you keep relatively small sums of cash in your checking account, the last thing you may want is for money to be transferred to savings.
 Wells Fargo won’t make the $1 transfer if it would cause the account to be overdrawn.
-But keeping track of your balance while $1 transfers are being made could be a real headache.
+But keeping track of your balance in light of automatic $1 transfers could be a real headache.

 Bottom line; this may have served a portion of savers years ago; but today it holds almost no value.
 Look to put your money in an online savings account, or high-yield CD to get an exponentially better return.
 Then if you want to add an automatic savings component, use an app like Qoins or Acorn to get it done.
 Wells Fargo’s Way2Save is a financial dinosaur.Topics: Banking